-- 1. Read the passage to students or have them read it independently, in pairs, or in small groups. - Pose the following activity prompts to your students.
-Have them work together to formulate their answers or respond individually.
-When they are finished, have students share their answers with the class and discuss. - 3.
-After the activity, print the "Qualification," "Colloquial vs Formal," and "Context" images as posters to hang in your classroom to reinforce the literary concepts.
+- Print out the passage to give to each student or pairs/groups of students. - Read the passage to students or have students read it independently. - Pose the following questions to your students.
+Have students either work together to formulate their answers or have students respond individually. - Have students share their answers with the class and discuss. - After the activity, print the images as posters to hang in your classroom to reinforce the literary concepts.